taggedzi/nonwordgen/THIRD_PARTY.md

   lookups, used when the `dictionaries` extra is installed.
 - **Package**: `wordfreq`
 - **Upstream**: https://github.com/rspeer/wordfreq
-- **License**: MIT License
+- **License**: Apache License 2.0 (see the upstream `LICENSE` file or the bundled `licenses/wordfreq-LICENSE.txt` for the full text).

-If you install and redistribute `wordfreq` with your own builds, you should include the MIT license notice from that project.
+If you install and redistribute `wordfreq` with your own builds (including in binary form), you must retain its Apache-2.0 license text and include its NOTICE information (see `licenses/wordfreq-NOTICE.txt`) alongside your own license information.

-## wordset

-- **Purpose**: Optional large English word list; treated as an external, optional dependency.
-- **Package**: `wordset`
-- **Upstream**: See the `wordset` project on PyPI or its source repository for details.
-- **License**: Refer to the `wordset` project for the current license terms.

-`wordset` is not required for normal use and is not bundled by default;
-follow that project’s license if you choose to include it.

 ## PyInstaller